Testing for AI-Native Applications: Validating LLMs and Generative Features

 Introduction: The Non-Deterministic Challenge

 For decades, software testing was built on the principle of determinism: "If I provide Input A, I expect Result B." But in 2026, we are living in the age of AI-Native Applications.
 These apps are built with integrated Large Language Models (LLMs) and generative features that are inherently non-deterministic.
 If you ask an AI-native customer service bot the same question twice, you might get two slightly different (but hopefully correct) answers.
+The benefits of such integrations become clear when examining synthetic data generation.

 How do you test a system where there is no single "correct" output?
 How do you ensure an AI doesn't hallucinate, exhibit bias, or leak sensitive data?
 Welcome to the new frontier of Quality Engineering.
+Many organizations are exploring algorithmic accountability checks to address this complexity.

 1. Beyond Functional Testing: The Three Pillars of AI Quality